Ettelbruck: Health

-Ettelbruck is a medical center for northern Luxembourg, as it is home to the Central Hospice (founded in 1855) which is now the location of the Ettelbruck Neuro-Psychiatric Hospital (in French, CHNP = Centre Hospitalier Neuro-Psychiatrique) with approximately 500 beds.
+Ettelbruck is a medical centre for northern Luxembourg, as it is home to the Central Hospice (founded in 1855) which is now the location of the Ettelbruck Neuro-Psychiatric Hospital (in French, CHNP = Centre Hospitalier Neuro-Psychiatrique) with approximately 500 beds.
 Lucien Wercollier's marble sculpture La Vague ("The Wave") is located in Ettelbruck on the grounds of the CHNP.

 The Centre Hospital du Nord (CHdN) Ettelbruck was renovated and reopened as a state of the art medical facility in 2003 on the site of the earlier Charles Marx Clinic and Saint Louis Clinic.
-The original clinic was founded by Dr. Charles Marx in 1936.
+The original clinic was founded by Charles Marx in 1936.
 The Saint Louis Clinic became a point of resistance preceding the Nazi occupation, when its founder Charles Marx treated downed French airmen (including the future general Marcel-Pierre Faure) in April, 1940.
 Following the occupation of Luxembourg, Marx fled to France.
 Following the Nazi occupation, Marx was arrested and jailed for treating the airmen.
 In 1946, following liberation and Marx's accidental death in that year, the clinic was renamed as the Charles Marx Clinic to honor him.
-In 1963, the clinic was renamed the New Saint Louis Clinic when it was revamped and modernized, becoming the New Saint Louis Hospital (Nouvel Hôpital St Louis) in 2003.
+In 1963, the clinic was renamed the New Saint Louis Clinic when it was revamped and modernised, becoming the New Saint Louis Hospital (Nouvel Hôpital St Louis) in 2003.
 In 2010 the former Hôpital Saint-Louis merged with the Clinique Saint-Joseph in Wiltz to form the Centre Hospital du Nord.

 Education

-Ettelbruck is an educational center for the north of the country.
+Ettelbruck is an educational centre for the north of the country.
 It is home to the St. Anne Girls' Boarding School, founded in 1852 and located between Rue du Canal and Grand-Rue.
 Parts of the State Agricultural School (LTA), founded in 1883, are still in the Avenue Lucien Salentiny leading to Warken.
-The main structures have moved in 2021 to a newly build campus in Gilsdorf, above the Diekirch sports centre.
+The main structures moved in 2021 to a newly build campus in Gilsdorf, above the Diekirch sports centre.
 The Avenue Lucien Salentiny is also home to the Lycée Technique d'Ettelbruck (LTEtt) which was founded as a vocational school in 1969.